 A: Propulsion- This is what keeps the UAV in the air but also provides electrical power to the air vehicle and payload via a generator.
 It also can include an engine mount which is critical to minimize vibration transmission to the payload which can cause camera issues.
 It also typically has an engine management system that interfaces with the flight computer to monitor engine health (like cylinder head temp, exhaust gas temp, throttle position, manifold air pressure, and can also calculate fuel consumption).
 The propeller is tested with the engine (and sometimes supplied) but is usually specified by the UAV manufacturer’s aerospace engineers.
 The propeller can be direct driven from the engine or utilize a propeller speed reduction system (either belt or gear) to allow the UAV to utilize a larger propeller spinning at a lower speed.
 This decreases noise and increases thrust.

-UAV Propulsion Tech provides propulsion solutions from Orbital (Australia) and Hirth (Germany).
+UAV Propulsion Tech provides propulsion solutions from Orbital (Australia), Neva Aerospace (United Kingdom) and Hirth (Germany).
 Orbital’s expertise is in custom direct injected 2-stroke engines that enable operation on heavy fuel’s such as Jet A, JP5, JP8.
 The DI system provides significant fuel consumption reduction benefits at cruise because the engine can run leaner than a typical port injected or carbureted engine.
 They can also apply their direct injection system to existing piston or rotary engines to improve the combustion process and enable operation on heavy fuel.
 Examples of their UAV customers (in the public domain) include the Aerosonde MK4.7 engine (now produced by Lycoming) and the new ScanEagle N20 engine (recently detailed in Unmanned Systems Magazine – #8).

 Hirth’s expertise is in COTS and custom 2-stroke aircraft engines and they currently produce engines from 8hp to 100hp.
 They have been in business for almost 100 years and have produced over 1 million engines.
 Their 2-strokes are used in ultralights, powered parachutes, gyrocopters, gliders, hovercraft, generators, water pumps, go-karts and UAV’s.
 Their technologies include advanced engine management systems for both gasoline and heavy fuel, integrated starter/generators and relationships with some of the most reputable 2-stroke components suppliers in the world.
 Their UAV customers (in the public domain) include: Saab Skeldar, Indra Pelicano, EMT Luna, Dronetech AV-1 Albatross, Northrop Bat, Denel Seeker 200, Ruag Ranger, and IDS Hero-150.